Code-Institute-Submissions/3rd_Milestone_Project/README.md

 As a seller, I would like to:

 - showcase my baking products alongside with chocolate recipes.
+- recommend products for every recipe in the webisite.
 - sell baking tools to a target audience.

 ### Mockup

 Since the main goal of this project is to create, read, edit and delete records from the Mongodb database, I did a basic design so the user can easily manouver around the website and to manipulate the data.
-I did as much as possible gave each route a separate page and a confirmation message that a submission and deletion of entry was made.
+I did as much as possible gave each route a separate page and a confirmation message that a deletion of an entry will be made.

 [Mobile wireframes](https://i.imgur.com/un7WiC3.png)